 Click the appropriate link above to head over to the Breckenridge site.

 Lift Ticket/Season Pass Options

-Lift ticket pricing varies a lot due to time of season.
-Due to changing prices I can’t post what it costs.
+Lift ticket pricing varies a lot due to the time of the season.
+Due to changing prices, I can’t post what it costs.
 However, I’ll post the link below so you can check what the cost of your lift ticket will be at Breck for the day you’ll be going.
-These will be updated towards the end of summer, and unfortunately they usually increase.
+These will be updated towards the end of summer, and unfortunately, they usually increase.

 How Much I Love Breckenridge

 The first couple of times I rode Breck, it didn’t impress me.
 My opinion has completely turned around in the last few years.
 With the discovery of peak 6, and some skill improvements on my end.
 Breckenridge has become a viable resort to hit up.

 A couple of things I’m careful of whenever I go there (or any resort).

 Has it been extremely windy (Breckenridge wind sweeps the mountain)

 Did the temperature get above freezing? (this can affect conditions greatly, and where you want to ride on the mountain)